MrLoh/thesis-davidson/manuscript.md

 - brief overview of players
 -->

 Language has been a philosophical topic since Plato, but it especially gained attention in the so-called 'Linguistic Turn' of the 20th century, when it was recognized as the medium for our rational access to the world.
 Names like Frege, Russel, the early Wittgenstein, and the Vienna Circle stand for the earlier Ideal Language Philosophy and Logical Empiricism which hoped to solve problems of Metaphysics through a *definite logical analysis* of meaning.
 However, This approach did not turn out very successful.
 Led by Austin, Ryle, and the late Wittgenstein analytical philosophy paid more attention to Ordinary Language, focusing on the importance of *social and performative aspects*.
-Quine and Davidson stand at the resolution of this tension with an approach that recognizes linguistic behavior in its context while leveraging the formal methods for their analysis. [@Bertram:2011sz] Through Davidson the analytical tradition also became linkable to the 'continental' Hermeneutic traditions, contributing to the dissolution of the philosophical divide of the 20th century. [@Malpas:2015dd, p.
+Quine and Davidson stand at the resolution of this tension with an approach that recognizes linguistic behavior in its context while leveraging the formal methods for their analysis [@Bertram:2011sz].
+Through Davidson the analytical tradition also became linkable to the 'continental' Hermeneutic traditions, contributing to the dissolution of the philosophical divide of the 20th century. [@Malpas:2015dd, p.
 2]

 # The Turing Test and Its Relevance {#section1}